Generalized Fractional Repetition Codes for Binary Coded Computations: Preliminaries

+In what we present, we consider an equivalent encoding\footnote{By \textit{equivalent encoding}, we refer to two encodings in which one can be obtained from the other via a permutation of the generator's rows.} for FRC to simplify our analysis and decoding, which is done in terms of congruence classes.
+This encoding is a permutation on the rows of $\Bb_{\text{FRC}}$, and is defined as follows:

+Simply stated, $\Bb_{\text{FRC}}'$ is a block diagonal matrix with blocks of size $(s+1)\times(s+1)$, comprised of all ones.
+This further elaborates as to why the proposed coding technique is called `Fractional Repetition Coding'.
+Specifically, a fraction of the data (support across the rows of $\Bb_{\text{FRC}}'$) are sent to each of the workers, and the same repeated encoding of partial gradients is requested from a subset of the servers.

+We can now formally define what we mean by fractional repetition coding; and generalized fractional repetition coding, in coded computing.

+\begin{Def} In the context of coded computing; \textbf{fractional repetition coding} is any coded computing scheme which admits an encoding matrix of the same or an equivalent structure as \eqref{B_FRC}. \end{Def}

+As we have already seen, for an encoding scheme to be able to have the structure of \eqref{B_FRC}; it is necessary that $(s+1)\mid n$.
+In the next definition, we are able to relax the definition of fractional repetition coding by removing this stringent assumption, and hence generalize Definition \ref{FRC_def}.
+We clarify that generalized FRC can be defined for any pair of integers $(s,n)$ where $0\leq s<n$, and in the case where $(s+1)\mid n$, we get a coding scheme according to Definition \ref{FRC_def}.
+An explicit example where $(s+1)\nmid n$ is provided in Appendix \ref{example_app}.

+\begin{Def} In the context of coded computing, \textbf{generalized fractional repetition coding} is any coded computing scheme which has an encoding matrix that is the augmentation of two FRC encoding matrices $\Bb_1$ and $\Bb_2$ with a structure similar to that of \eqref{B_FRC}; where the only difference is that now no two rows differ in cardinality of their support by more than one within each $\Bb_1$ and $\Bb_2$, and no two rows across both $\Bb_1$ and $\Bb_2$ in cardinality of their support by more than $t+2$; for $t=\Big\lfloor n\bmod(s+1)\big/\big\lfloor\frac{n}{s+1}\big\rfloor \Big\rfloor$. \end{Def}

+By a fractional repetition GCS, we mean a GCS with a FRC encoding matrix.
+To avoid repetitiveness, henceforth by fractional repetition GCS we mean an encoded GC method that uses a \textit{generalized} FRC encoding matrix.
+Analogously, we define a fractional repetition CMMS.
+We refer to any coded computing method with an encoding matrix equivalent to the ones defined in Definition \ref{gen_FRC_def}, as a fractional repetition method.

-We point out that in \cite{LKYSA18} the partitions sent to each worker are pre-processed, such that the computations at the workers are viewed as evaluating a polynomial at distinct points.
+At this point, we also note that in related work \cite{LKYSA18} the partitions sent to each worker are pre-processed, such that the computations at the workers are viewed as evaluating a polynomial at distinct points.
 This approach is referred to as \textit{Polynomially coded regression}, and only applies to the least squares objective function.
 The central server computes the gradient by interpolating this polynomial.
 By working on the encoded data instead, the authors of \cite{LKYSA18} reduce the threshold on the number of workers that need to respond.